unicornpkg/wing/README.md

 # Wing

-Pre-bundled installations of unicornpkg, ready to use.
+Pre-bundled installations of [unicornpkg](https://github.com/unicornpkg/unicornpkg) and its [CLI tools](https://github.com/unicornpkg/cli), ready to use.

+## Installation

+Go to Releases, and `wget` the install.lua file available there.